Ville de Bordeaux: Design

-Conceived by Deltamarin, Ville de Bordeaux was designed as a Roll-on/roll-off ferry.
-She was built in Nanjing, China using the Jinling shipyard.
+Conceived by Deltamarin, the Ville de Bordeaux was designed as a roll-on/roll-off ship.
+She was built in Nanjing, China at the Jinling shipyard.

 Built for a cost of $30million, the ship was launched on 30 July 2003.
-She is the lead ship in a fleet of three Roll-on/roll-off (RORO) ships leased to Airbus; the others being the City of Hamburg delivered in 2008 and the Ciudad de Cadiz delivered in 2009.
+She is the lead ship in a fleet of three roll-on/roll-off ships leased to Airbus; the others being the City of Hamburg delivered in 2008 and Ciudad de Cadiz delivered in 2009.

 Jointly owned by Louis Dreyfus Armateurs of France, and Norwegian ship-owner Leif Höegh & Co, she is operated jointly by their subsidiary companies Fret and CETAM on a 20+10year lease to Airbus.
 The ship started operations on 10 June 2004.

-In 2021 Ville de Bordeaux was fitted with a 500m² 'Seawing' - an automated foil kite developed by AirSeas (an Airbus subsidiary) to provide wind assistance to propulsion - and in January 2022 commenced six months of sea trials in preparation for full deployment.
+In 2021 Ville de Bordeaux was fitted with a 500 m2 'Seawing' - an automated foil kite developed by AirSeas (an Airbus subsidiary) to provide wind assistance to propulsion - and in January 2022 commenced six months of sea trials in preparation for full deployment.

 In March 2024, Ville de Bordeux was fitted with eSAILs, aiming to reduce carbon emissions of Airbus's transport operations and the company as a whole.
-The ship underwent 6 months of performance monitoring after the sails were fitted.
+The ship underwent six months of performance monitoring after the sails were fitted.